Adam Beaumont: Honours and other endeavours

 A regular keynote speaker on topics including cyber security and mobile security, Beaumont delivered the opening address at the Huddersfield leg of the Duke of York's prestigious Pitch@Palace entrepreneurship competition in February 2018.
 In April, he gave two talks at CYBERUK 2018, the National Cyber Security Centre's (NCSC) annual flagship conference.
 In 2022, he addressed the Global Air and Space Chiefs Conference.

 He is part of Leeds City Region's team that successfully bid on a place on Massachusetts Institute of Technology's (MIT) two-year Regional Entrepreneurship Acceleration Programme (REAP).
 Beaumont and the team are now alumni of the programme.

-In 2018 he created funded the "Beaumont Awards" - an award for outstanding final year research which has the potential to positively impact society, the winners each receiving a medal inspired by the achievements in research-led public education by Michael Faraday.
+In 2018 he created and funded the "Beaumont Awards" – an award for outstanding final year research which has the potential to positively impact society, inspired by the achievements in research-led public education by Michael Faraday.

 He was made a Deputy Lieutenant of the West Yorkshire Lieutenancy in 2023.
 He is also an Honorary Group Captain in the RAF serving as a Royal Auxiliary in the City of London 601 Squadron.